 Experienced Bronx car accident attorneys protect your rights

 Bronx car accident cases are highly complex, involving auto insurance companies, no-fault laws, injury evaluation, proof of fault, and proportion of contributory negligence.
 Do not let the complicated steps to recovery prevent you from obtaining the compensation you need and deserve.
-Contact the highly experienced injury attorneys at The Law Offices of Evan W. Kohn today for a free initial consultation.
+Contact the highly experienced car accident lawyer Bronx at The Law Offices of Evan W. Kohn today for a free initial consultation.
 Call us at 718-409-5500 or contact us online to learn how we can help in your case.
 Se habla español.